yogesh-studypad/cocos-docs/manual/framework/native/v2/sdk-integration/wp8-webbrowser/en.md

 ```

-ShowWebBroswer is a delegate function， implement in MainPage class as following：
+ShowWebBroswer is a delegate function, implement in MainPage class as following:

 ``` c++
         public void ShowWebBroswer()